DeveloperBlogScolasticoItalia/Waitingroombot/README.md

 For the bot: https://discord.gg/9Fubbkp7

-## Support Us
-The developer use: https://www.glitch.com for host
 ### The support for github is closed
 The support for this pls
 ## join: https://discord.gg/9Fubbkp7
+For support us

+# The bot is hosted on our server
+<li> Brain Host is our server for host all </li>